-The PEOs are the educational goals that reflect Professional and Career Accomplishments that a graduate should attain after 4-5 years of his/her graduation.
+The PEOs are the educational goals that reflect Professional and Career Accomplishments that a graduate should attain after 4 - 5 years of his/her graduation.

-The graduates of Computer Science and Engineering (Artificial Intelligence and Machine Learning) of NSRIT will
+The graduates of Computer Science and Engineering of NSRIT will

-- 1. Be Engineering professionals/innovators/entrepreneurs by adapting and engaging themselves in technology deployment and implementation in the industry - 2.
-Have a sustained satisfactory professional career in their chosen profession as an individual and/or as a team member/team lead in an IT or allied industry - 3.
-Engage themselves in life-long learning in advanced studies based on the demand driven need of the industries for their professional and career accomplishments
+- Exhibit new age talents that use critical thinking and problem-solving skills in the rapidly changing tech landscape demands dynamism in addition to the application of fundamental and conceptual knowledge meeting client business requirements - 2.
+Sustain their satisfactory professional career in their own start-ups or as a team member/team lead in an IT or allied industry - 3.
+Engage in self-directed learning and advanced studies based on the demand driven need of the industries for their professional and career accomplishments